45+ DIY Porch Railing Ideas You Can Build Yourself

 Jacob liked how easy the fittings are to use which is why he decided to go with this solution instead of another railing system.

 John needed railing on his back deck in order to comply with his home insurance.
-He used this Surface Mount Railing Kit instead of hiring an expensive contractor.
+He used this Outdoor Classic Limited Simple Rail Handrail Kit instead of hiring an expensive contractor.

 “Installation was quick and easy,” says John.
 “All we needed was twelve 2" x 1/2" lag screws to mount the uprights to 2" x 6" sections of our steps.
 We aligned the two rails to match and our project was complete.
 The rails look great we are extremely pleased!”